raymondnijssen/wfs_styler_qgis_plugin/README.md

 * The plugin will download the SLD file and load it on the layer.
 There are (many) known issues between QGIS and SLD styling due to the differences in data formats.
-* The plugin has only been tested for GeoServer.
+* The plugin has only been tested on GeoServer and MapServer.
+* The plugin will need to guess the WMS url based on the WFS url.
+However, those can manually configured in different ways.
+For example, if the layer names are different for WMS and WFS, there's no chance the plugin will figure out the right WMS url.

 ## Licence